Prosecutor: Michael Avenatti saw dollar signs in Nike fraud

-NEW YORK (AP) - A prosecutor kicked off opening statements at the attempted extortion trial of Michael Avenatti on Wednesday by saying the deep-in-debt California lawyer used the “modern weapon” of a big social media following and clout as a television program guest to try to extort millions of dollars from Nike.
+NEW YORK (AP) - A prosecutor kicked off opening statements at Michael Avenatti’s attempted extortion trial Wednesday by saying the deep-in-debt California lawyer used the “modern weapon” of a big social media following and clout as a television program guest to try to extort millions of dollars from Nike.

 Assistant U.S. Attorney Robert Sobelman told jurors in Manhattan that the lawyer, who gained fame by representing porn star Stormy Daniels in lawsuits against President Donald Trump, went to Nike after an amateur coach who felt cheated by the sportswear giant sought his help.